crewdevio/react-native/README.md

-# Svelte Native
+# React Native

-This template allows you to create native applications for Android and iOS using svelte, tailwind, capacitor, konsta UI.
+This template allows you to create native applications for Android and iOS using react, tailwind, capacitor, konsta UI.

 ## Get started